Yamawine408/JMA-Earthquake/README.md

 # JMA Earthquake

-This Home Assistant integration is to obtain the latest earthquake information from JMA (Japan Meteorological Agency).
+This Home Assistant integration is to obtain the latest earthquake information from JMA (Japan Meteorological Agency, 気象庁).

 ## Install using HACS
 If you are using HACS (Home Assistant Community Store), go to HACS,